 It’s tough to miss the colorful outfits and the percussive jingle of tambourines as the Got Hope team walks the Lahey Cancer Institute 5K Walk & Run course in Burlington every year.

 “We like being loud,” team captain Sue Sheehan, RN, confessed with a laugh.

 Got Hope is made up entirely of colleagues from the Winchester Hospital Center for Cancer Care.
-After Winchester became part of Lahey Health in 2014, the oncology crew knew they wanted to help raise money for patients by being part of the 5K.
+After Winchester became part of Lahey Health (now Beth Israel Lahey Health) in 2014, the oncology crew knew they wanted to help raise money for patients by being part of the 5K.

 The members of Got Hope knew they needed to stand out.
 “We had some lovely tiaras from the dollar store,” Sue said.
 “We had some boas and our Got Hope signs.
 We want people to know we’re here for the walk and we’ve got hope.”

 Money from the 5K pays for acupuncture and massage programs to help patients relax and to relieve pain during their treatments.
 The funds also help patients in need with the day-to-day costs they incur during their treatments.

 “We all got together and raised money in any way we could,” said Julie Pizzano, a prior authorization specialist at Winchester Hospital.
 “We haunted people left and right.”
 But asking people for money and dressing up wasn’t enough to provide all of those services.

 Surprisingly enough, inspiration for their main fundraiser came from a supermarket checkout line.
 “You see a lot of stores selling sneakers for different charities and we basically stole that idea,” Sue chuckled.
 The team started selling $5 paper sneakers on which people could write the names of loved ones or a caregiver who made a difference for them.
 The staff post the sneakers on a large board behind the cancer center’s reception desk for all to see.